-Submissions should be lodged by the advertised closing date.
-If an extension of time is needed, contact the committee manager as soon as possible to discuss your request.
+Submissions should be lodged by the advertised closing date which is available on the committee's webpage.
+If an extension of time is needed, contact the Committee Manager as soon as possible to discuss your request.
+It is up to the committee whether to accept submissions after the due date.